 Organize the data

-To prepare your data, it should be formatted as a csv Excel file.
-In the file, the different pieces of information would be organized into columns with header names at the top, and the individual locations organized in the rows.
-What we need to upload your data is a unique ID (or unique name), address and category (if you want different coloured points).
+To prepare your data, format it as a csv Excel file.
+In the file, the different pieces of information should be organized into columns with header names at the top, and the individual locations organized in the rows.
+What we need in order to upload your data is a unique ID (or unique name), address and category (if you want different coloured points).
 We can geocode any regular address but latitude and longitude is always best!
 Any additional columns will be listed as an attribute associated with the point.
 Here's a sample of a Fast Food competitors list that is ready to be uploaded to PiinPoint:

 Upload the Data